auroraresearchlab/netbox-dns/README.md

 ## Features

-* Manage name servers
+* Manage DNS name servers
 * Manage DNS zone information, automatically generating SOA and NS records
+* Manage DNS records
 * Automatically create and update PTR records for A and AAAA records
-* Optionally organize zones in views to cater for split horizon DNS and multi site deployments
+* Optionally organize DNS zones in views to cater for split horizon DNS and multi-site deployments

 NetBox DNS is using the standardized NetBox plugin interface, so it also takes advantage of the NetBox tagging and change log features.

 ## Requirements

-* NetBox 3.4 or higher
+* NetBox 3.5 or higher
 * Python 3.8 or higher

 ## Installation & Configuration